StackStorm/st2contrib/packs/jenkins/README.md

 To trigger events from Jenkins, use Jenkins to send a webhook to StackStorm.
 Examples of rules can be found in the `rules` directory.

-Ensure your jenkins jobs are parameterised to avoid errors
+Jenkins jobs are required to have the paramisted setting enabled in order for this pack to be able to start jobs
 ## Configuration

 * `url` - FQDN to Jenkins API endpoint (e.x.: http://jenkins.mycompany.org:8080)